kyla-secure/Kyla-secure/README.md

 - 📊 **Documentation Mastery**: Configs, command outputs, validation matrices, and screenshots—because if it’s not documented, it didn’t happen.

 ## 🎯 Current Goals
-- Earn Security+ and CySA+ certifactions
+- Earn Security+ and CySA+ certifications
 - Land an entry-level analyst role in NWA, Kansas City, or Austin
 - Build a portfolio that screams “hire me” before you even scroll